First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

-Given classes~$\Cc,\Dc$ of relational structures, we say that~$\Cc$ \emph{interprets} (resp.\ \emph{transduces})~$\Dc$ if there is a FO interpretation (resp.\ transduction)~$\Phi$ such that~$\Phi(\Cc) \supseteq \Dc$.
-The interpretation~$\Phi$ is allowed to also output structures which are not in~$\Dc$.
-We furthermore say that~$\Cc$ \emph{efficiently interprets}~$\Dc$ if there is also an algorithm which given as input~$D \in \Dc$, finds in polynomial time some~$C \in \Cc$ such that~$\Phi(C) = D$.
-It is straightforward to show that this additional condition gives a \fpt{} reduction for model checking. \begin{lemma} If~$\Cc$ efficiently interprets~$\Dc$, then there is a \fpt{} reduction from \textsc{FO Model Checking} on~$\Dc$ to \textsc{FO Model Checking} on~$\Cc$. \end{lemma}
+Given classes~$\Cc,\Dc$ of relational structures, we say that~$\Cc$ \emph{interprets} (resp.\ \emph{transduces})~$\Dc$ if there is an FO interpretation (resp.\ transduction)~$\Phi$ such that $\Phi(\Cc) \supseteq \Dc$.
+The interpretation~$\Phi$ is allowed to also output structures that are not in~$\Dc$.
+We furthermore say that~$\Cc$ \emph{efficiently interprets}~$\Dc$ if there is also an algorithm that given as input~$D \in \Dc$, finds in polynomial time some~$C \in \Cc$ such that~$\Phi(C) = D$.
+It is straightforward to show that this additional condition gives an \fpt reduction for model checking. \begin{lemma} If~$\Cc$ efficiently interprets~$\Dc$, then there is an \fpt reduction from \textsc{FO Model Checking} on~$\Dc$ to \textsc{FO Model Checking} on~$\Cc$. \end{lemma}

 Recall that~$\Oc_\Perm$ denotes the class of bi-orders, which are encodings of permutations.
-The following is a folklore result, see e.g.~\cite[Lemma~10]{twin-width4} for a very similar claim. \begin{lemma} The class~$\Oc_\Perm$ of bi-orders efficiently interprets the class of all graphs. \end{lemma} Thus, using \cref{lem:interpretation-reduction,thm:FO-aw-hard}, \textsc{FO Model Checking} on~$\Oc_\Perm$ is \aw{}-complete.
+The following is a folklore result, see e.g.~\cite[Lemma~12]{twin-width4} for a very similar claim. \begin{lemma} The class~$\Oc_\Perm$ of bi-orders efficiently interprets the class of all graphs. \end{lemma} Thus, using \cref{lem:interpretation-reduction,thm:FO-aw-hard}, \textsc{FO Model Checking} on~$\Oc_\Perm$ is \aw-complete.

-FO transductions also preserve twin-width, up to some function. \begin{theorem}[{\cite[Theorem~39]{twin-width1}}] If~$\Sc$ is a class of binary structures with bounded twin-width and~$\Phi$ is a FO transduction defined on~$\Sc$, then~$\Phi(\Sc)$ also has bounded twin-width. \end{theorem}
+FO transductions also preserve twin-width, up to some function. \begin{theorem}[{\cite[Theorem~39]{twin-width1}}] If~$\Sc$ is a class of binary structures with bounded twin-width and~$\Phi$ is an FO transduction defined on~$\Sc$, then~$\Phi(\Sc)$ also has bounded twin-width. \end{theorem}

 A class of structures~$\Sc$ is said to be \emph{monadically NIP} if~$\Sc$ does not transduce the class of all graphs.
-Because the class of all graphs does not have bounded twin-width, \cref{thm:tww-transduction} implies that classes with bounded twin-width are monadically NIP.
-The weaker notion of (non-monadicically) NIP also exists, with a slightly more technical definition.
+Since the class of all graphs does not have bounded twin-width, \cref{thm:tww-transduction} implies that classes with bounded twin-width are monadically NIP.
+The weaker notion of (non-monadically) NIP also exists, with a slightly more technical definition.
 Braunfeld and Laskowski recently proved that NIP and monadically NIP are equivalent notions for hereditary classes of structures~\cite{braunfeld2022existential}, thus the distinction is irrelevant in this work.